 - In Gran Torino, Walter provokes the gang members who gang-raped Sue into gunning him down while the whole neighborhood looked on to insure that they'd be arrested for his murder.
 However, he'd been shown to be having coughing fits that ended with him spitting up blood throughout the film, which was strongly implied to be due to lung cancer.

 - There's a children's story about seven brothers who all look identical, but each has a different magical immunity (one is immune to fire, one cannot drown, one can't be cut, and so on).
 One of the brothers is unjustly sentenced to death, but when the method of execution is announced, the brother who is immune to that death secretly takes his place, and after a week of trying different methods of execution and getting nowhere the authorities give up and let him go.

-- In the final book, Harry learns that he has to die, since he's a Soul Jar for Voldemort.
-Fortunately Voldemort's new body was made with Harry's blood, which anchors him to the living world.
-Harry didn't actually know this would happen was Albus Dumbledore, who was already dead and got to explain it to Harry during the brief window of time before Harry returned to life.
+- In the final book, Harry learns that he has to die, since he contains a portion of Voldemort's soul.
+Fortunately, Voldemort's new body was made with Harry's blood, which anchors Harry to the living world.
+The only character who knew this would happen was Albus Dumbledore, who was already dead and got to explain it to Harry during the brief window of time before Harry returned to life.
 Everyone else expected the situation to be a full-fledged Heroic Sacrifice.